Terms and spelling

 Australian spelling

-We use Australian English and the Macquarie Dictionary.
+We use Australian English.
+We follow the Macquarie Dictionary.

 Do